system76/docs/_articles/switch-from-macos-to-popos.md

 - [DaVinci Resolve/DaVinci Resolve Studio](https://www.blackmagicdesign.com/products/davinciresolve/)
 - [Kden Live](https://kdenlive.org/en/)  (also available in the Pop!\Shop)

-Pop!\_OS supports two popular, professional video editing suites.
+Pop!\_OS supports two (2) professional video editing suites.
 Lightworks and DaVinci Resolve.
 We have help articles on how to install both, which are listed below:

 [Lightworks](https://support.system76.com/articles/install-lightworks/)